Consultancies Can't Grow Their Business When Their Websites Suck

 Will I see myself uniquely in your web presence?
 Will it eerily feel like you have a camera in my office?
 Will it be obvious that you've worked for many other companies just like mine who have unique needs?
 (David C. Baker)

-• Bold point of view: It's followed by: ‘Here’s our (bold) point of view regarding these prototypical client problems', setting the context for everything the firm does;
+- A bold point of view and a signature methodology: The overview of prototypical client challenges is followed by: ‘Here’s our (bold) point of view regarding these prototypical client problems', setting the context for everything the firm does, and 'here is how we apply our proprietary approach to resolving these challenges.'

-• The FAQ (yes!): An incredible overview of all sorts of prototypical client questions and even objections (to gain immediate non-ideal client disqualification) to help the target audience with their decision making;
+- The FAQ (yes!): An incredible overview of all sorts of prototypical client questions and even objections (to immediately disqualify non-ideal client) to help the target audience with their decision making;

-I urge consultancies to not wait another day and delete their old-school website.
-Tomorrow.
+I urge boutique consultancies to not wait another day and delete their old-school website.
+Today.
 The way their websites currently are – nobody cares anyway.
 Not the prospects, not Google.

 Interested in receiving all my learnings to become a better consultant?
 No spam, no BS.
 Pure teaching!
 Subscribe to my newsletter.